carfelre92/Frontend-practice/README.md

 ## Frontend for MongoDB practice

-must be running the server from 'url'
+must be running the server from 'https://github.com/carfelre92/backend_practice'

 ### `running the server`